ZelmoTheDragon/ws-rs-explorer/README.md

 }
 ~~~

-Now this endpoint will show all declared data class used by entries points.
+Now this endpoint will show all declared data classes used by entry points.

 ~~~
 GET    <your-path>/discovery